School Science Experiments

 In water forms a purple red solution, (the colour of flowers of Fuchsia, Onagraceae), It is used as a disinfectant for skin infections and to stain bacteria.

-Basic fuchsine has variable contents including rosaniline and similar compounds, used in Schiff's reagent test for aldehydes.
+Basic fuchsine has variable contents including rosaniline and similar compounds, and is used in Schiff's reagent test for aldehydes.

 Acid fuchsine is mixture of basic fuchsine + sulfonic groups to decolorize it.